• Facebook

 Cooked Instant Pot turkey breast sliced and served on a platter.

 You can never go wrong serving a whole turkey breast for a special occasion.
 It tastes delicious, looks elegant and is a great way to feed your family and friends.
-This Instant Pot turkey breast takes less than an hour to cook, and it produces perfect turkey each and every time.
+This Instant Pot turkey breast recipe takes less than an hour to cook, and it produces perfect turkey each and every time.
+It’s a great way to save on oven space when you have multiple things to cook at the same time.
+Don’t forget to serve your bird with some homemade cranberry sauce and turkey stuffing on the side!

 Butter mixed with herbs and spices along with bowls of seasonings.

-• Try brining your turkey breast for 12 hours before you cook it for even more flavor!
+• Try using my turkey brine recipe for 12 hours before you cook your turkey for even more flavor!

 • While I typically use a whole turkey breast for this recipe, you can also use a half breast or a boneless turkey roast.
 You can season these other cuts the same way, just reduce the cooking time accordingly.